Vinodmangalore/AngularLite/session7.md

 <br>

-## ✅ Tasks
+## ✅ Tasks to perform on `computer-store` project

+✅ Create the cart view.

+✅ Display all cart items using cart service

+✅ Retrieve shipping prices

+✅ Configure HTTP Client

-✅ Create the cart view and all the other steps in the `computer-store` project as well.
+✅ Perofm all other steps followed in this session

 ### *End of session 7*